The higher you climb in leadership, the more important skip level meetings become for you.

 My skip level meetings are regularly recurring events, however.
 I have skip level one-on-ones with the engineering managers reporting to my directors every two months.
 Everybody’s generally aware that these meetings are happening.

 Tanisha: It’s not specific to Mailchimp.
-I’ve been doing skip level meetings as long as I’ve been a director.
+I’ve been doing skip level meetings since I've started managing managers.
 I don’t even think every director at Mailchimp is doing skip level meetings.

 Sarah: Not everyone uses skip level meetings at Mailchimp, and not everyone has to.
 It depends on your work.

 The two main points of the skip level meetings:

 I don’t work with Tanisha daily, even though she reports to me.
 This means I’m not closely involved with her work and her team.
 If I were, the skip level meetings wouldn’t be necessary, because the information could spread, and the relationships may build up organically.

 This is why it’s important for me to have skip level meetings with the people reporting to her.
 These meetings give me a better sense of her work.
 They also give her people the sense that they can go to another person if they need to escalate something, or if they need a different insight.

 Sarah: Most of the time, people tell me good things about their managers, and I keep them in a running list.
 I can share that list when it comes up, for example, in quarterly check-ins.
 These notes are part of our conversation.

 When I hear negative feedback about a manager, most of the time I coach the reports to give the feedback directly to their manager.
 I help them figure out how to have the conversation themselves, and this helps them improve the relationship with that manager.